-Covered business method patent reviews would be limited to business method patents that are not patents for technological inventions.
+4. Description of the Reporting, Recordkeeping, and Other Compliance Requirements of the Proposed Rule, Including an Estimate of the Classes of Small Entities Which Will Be Subject to the Requirement and the Type of Professional Skills Necessary for Preparation of the Report or Record: Covered business method patent reviews would be limited to business method patents that are not patents for technological inventions.
 Under the proposed rules, a person who is not the owner of a patent may file a petition to institute a review of the patent, with a few exceptions.
 Given this, it is anticipated that a petition for review is likely to be filed by an entity practicing in the business method field for covered business methods.

 Preparation of the petition would require analyzing the patent claims, locating evidence supporting arguments of unpatentability, and preparing the petition seeking review of the patent.
 This notice provides the proposed procedural requirements that are common for the new trials.
 Additional requirements are provided in contemporaneous trial specific proposed rulemaking.
-The procedures for petitions to institute a post-grant review are proposed in §§ 42.5, 42.6, 42.8, 42.11, 42.13, 42.20, 42.21, 42.22, 42.24(a)(2)), 42.63, 42.65, and 42.201 through 42.205.
 The procedures for petitions to institute a covered business method patent review are proposed in §§ 42.5, 42.6, 42.8, 42.11, 42.13, 42.20, 42.21, 42.22, 42.24(a)(3), 42.63, 42.65, 42.203, 42.205, and 42.302 through 42.304.

-The skills necessary to prepare a petition for review and to participate in a trial before the Patent Trial and

-Appeal Board would be similar to those needed to prepare a request for inter partes reexamination, to represent a party in an inter partes reexamination, and to represent a party in an interference proceeding before the Patent Trial and Appeal Board.
+The skills necessary to prepare a petition for review and to participate in a trial before the Patent Trial and Appeal Board would be similar to those needed to prepare a request for inter partes reexamination, to represent a party in an inter partes reexamination, and to represent a party in an interference proceeding before the Patent Trial and Appeal Board.
 The level of skill is typically possessed by a registered patent practitioner having devoted professional time to the particular practice area, typically under the supervision of a practitioner skilled in the particular practice area.
 Where authorized by the Board, a nonregistered practitioner may be admitted pro hac vice, on a case-by-case basis based on the facts and circumstances of the trial and party, as well as the skill of the practitioner.

-The cost of preparing a petition for post-grant or covered business method patent review is estimated to be 33.333% higher than the cost of preparing an inter partes review petition because the petition for post-grant or covered business method patent review may seek to institute a proceeding on additional grounds such as subject matter eligibility.
+The cost of preparing a petition for covered business method patent review is estimated to be 33.333% higher than the cost of preparing an inter partes review petition because the petition for covered business method patent review may seek to institute a proceeding on additional grounds such as subject matter eligibility.
 The American Intellectual Property Law Association's AIPLA Report of the Economic Survey 2011 reported that the average cost of preparing a request for inter partes reexamination was \$46,000.
-Based on the work required to prepare and file such a request, the Office considers the reported cost as a reasonable estimate.
-Therefore, the Office estimates that the cost of preparing a petition for postgrant or covered business method patent review would be \$61,333 (including expert costs).
+Based on the Office's consideration of the work required to prepare and file such a request, the Office estimates that the cost of preparing a petition for covered business method patent review would be \$61,333 (including expert costs).